SNOWPACK PREDICTION CONTEST: SWEPs

 Can your classroom accurately predict the amount of snow that we will have in the Tahoe Area this year?
 How about the snow/water equivalent?
 Send SnowSchool your prediction and you could win a prize for your entire classroom!
 The closest class wins the prize!!
 Classrooms that participate in the SWEP Winter Discovery Program are tracked as a special contest sub-group but this science challenge is open to other groups/schools as well!
 Winners will be announced first week in April.

-Predictions due by February 18th 2022!
-Send your snow depth and snow/water equivalent prediction to:
+Predictions due by February 17th 2023!
+Send your snow depth and snow/water equivalent prediction by clicking this link!

 Specifically, SnowSchool wants to know your prediction for the greatest snow depth measurement and the greatest snow/water equivalent measurement during the course of the entire winter.
 One prediction (snow and water) per class please (this should be two numbers both in inches).